ghostrider-05/vite-plugin-decap-cms/docs/src/reference/index.md

 - Type: `'string'`
 - Required: `false`

+#### additionalHtml

+Use this to add custom html sections to the CMS, such as a footer, navbar, etc.

+- Type: `'string'`
+- Required: `false`

 #### head

 Additional head items for the page.
 The following items are configured already: